brightzheng100/springboot-swagger-jpa-stack/INSTANA.md

 Meanwhile, there is also a configuration-based Java SDK by which we can further enhance the tracing context by configuration, without a need for code changes.

+But if there is a need, you may also instrument manually by using Instana SDK, or OpenTelemetry SDK -- Instana supports either of them out of the box.

 ### Why am I doing this?

-Well, this is just a simple experiment for how to use Instana SDK programmatically.
+Well, this is just a simple experiment for how to use Instana SDK programmatically, or by configuration, or both.

 ### The code changes